awsdocs/amazon-workdocs-administration-guide/doc_source/schedule.md

 After you complete steps 1 and 2, use the Amazon WorkDocs Migration Service to schedule the migration\.
 When you schedule the migration, your Amazon WorkDocs user account **Storage** setting is automatically changed to **Unlimited**\.

+**Note**
+Migrating files that exceed your Amazon WorkDocs storage limit can result in additional costs\.
+For more information, see [Amazon WorkDocs Pricing](http://aws.amazon.com/workdocs/pricing/)\.

 The Amazon WorkDocs Migration Service provides an AWS Identity and Access Management \(IAM\) policy for you to use for the migration\.
 With this policy, you create a new IAM role that grants the Amazon WorkDocs Migration Service access to the Amazon S3 bucket and Amazon WorkDocs site that you designate\.
+You also subscribe to Amazon SNS email notifications to receive updates when your migration request is scheduled, and when it begins and ends\.

 **To schedule a migration**